 Ironically, though the public flocked to watch these gruesome displays, Maledon was shunned by the community, as the townsfolk were afraid to associate with the “Prince of Hangmen.”

-However, there was one man who was morbidly attracted to Maledon’s occupation – Heck Thomas.
-On one occasion while Thomas was at Fort Smith, he was asking Maledon for all the particulars when the executioner proudly displayed a collection of leg irons, straps, and ropes that were actually utilized in some of the hangings.
+However, one man was morbidly attracted to Maledon’s occupation – Heck Thomas.
+On one occasion, while Thomas was at Fort Smith, he asked Maledon for all the particulars when the executioner proudly displayed a collection of leg irons, straps, and ropes that were actually utilized in some of the hangings.